Are you in a saturated market? If so, I got good news. UX is the absolute differentiator. Improve your UX, and you improve your market standing.

 What Are UX Metrics?

 UX metrics are specific measurements that help evaluate, among other things, the effectiveness, efficiency, and satisfaction of a user's interaction with a product.
+In a nutshell, it's a number that describes how happy your users are.

 Another way to look at it is to conceptualize UX as a combination of utility, usability, and desirability.
-As such, a UX metric would be qualitative or quantitative as to how much utility, usability, or desirability there is in a product.
+As such, a UX metric would be a qualitative or quantitative value as to how much utility, usability, or desirability there is in a product.

 The Shift to PLG or Why UX Metrics Matter